Risk Factors Dashboard

 Consolidation in the pharmaceutical industry may have a harmful effect on our business.

 In recent years, the pharmaceutical industry has undergone consolidation, and may in the future undergo further substantial consolidation which may reduce the number of our existing and potential customers.
-The consolidation in the pharmaceutical industry may have a harmful effect on our business and our ability to maintain and replace customers.
+Consolidation in the pharmaceutical industry may have a harmful effect on our business and our ability to maintain and replace customers.
+Consolidation in the pharmaceutical industry may have a harmful effect on our business.

 We may be held liable for the actions of our employees or contractors when on assignment.